Paper-Artifacts/aurora_paper_SC25_artifacts/README.md

 # aurora_paper_SC25_artifacts
 Artifacts Description for the SC25 Aurora Paper

-This space contains the description of the computational artifacts related to the Aurora Paper submitted to SC25.
+This space contains the description of the four computational artifacts described in the Appendix of the Aurora Paper submitted to SC25.

-This project is licensed under the terms of the MIT license.
+The Aurora Paper provides a description of the design and architecture of the Aurora supercomputer at Argonne National Laboratory.
+Apart from tables listing benchmark numbers, the paper does not contain other computational artifacts, such as: software, datasets, environment configuration, mechanized proofs, test suites with scripts, etc.